fight233/DThouse_cxd/src/connector/node-rest/readme.md

 ```

 ## Example
-An example of using the NodeJS Restful connector to create a table with weather data and create and execute queries can be found [here](https://github.com/taosdata/TDengine/tree/master/tests/examples/node-rest/show-database.js)
+An example of using the NodeJS Restful connector to create a table with weather data and create and execute queries can be found [here](https://github.com/taosdata/DThouse/tree/master/tests/examples/node-rest/show-database.js)

-## Contributing to TDengine
+## Contributing to DThouse

-Please follow the [contribution guidelines](https://github.com/taosdata/TDengine/blob/master/CONTRIBUTING.md) to contribute to the project.
+Please follow the [contribution guidelines](https://github.com/taosdata/DThouse/blob/master/CONTRIBUTING.md) to contribute to the project.

 ## License